gerstrong/Commander-Genius/readme.txt

    You only have to modify the "games.cfg".
  * Only Linux/Unix Users: If you have many data files which upper-case, use the "./data/renlower.sh" shell script to rename them.
- * Go into the "Release" folder and start the interpreter.
+ * Go into the Release folder and start the interpreter.
+If you have downloaded the binary version of Commander Genius (for Windows, Linux32/64), then you will find the executable in the root directory of the extracted game.
+   Under Linux it is called "CommanderGenius", under Windows "CGenius.exe".
- * If you want better sounds and music, please download the high quality pack.
+ * If you want better sounds and music, please download the high quality pack (HQP).
    Extract its contents to the "data" directory together with your game data.

 Howto use CloneKeenPlus (If you didn't compile it):